 Your strategy must go through your people and your culture to be successfully implemented.
 An important cultural dimension for many companies to define is the balance between having an internally focused culture or an externally focused culture to best execute their strategy.

-This article is for leaders hoping to have their companies culturally focus more externally on customers and market trends to better execute their go-to-market strategies.
+This article is for leaders wanting to assess their current culture and hoping to have their company culturally focus more externally on customers and market trends to better execute their go-to-market strategies.

 An Internally Focused Corporate Culture

 Let’s start by defining an internally focused corporate culture as an organization that primarily focuses on internal systems, processes, and conformance to internal standards.

 A culture that is internally focused looks inward for answers and solutions.
 This often makes sense if your strategy is to cut costs, reduce waste, or quickly scale repeatable solutions.

 An Externally Focused Corporate Culture

 An externally focused culture is an organization that primarily focuses on customers and market trends.
 A corporate culture that is externally focused: